BAPTISM

 Why are most Christians baptized under the three titles: The Father, The Son, and The Holy Ghost anyway?
 Christians probably get the idea from the passage below, but is the Scripture really telling us to do what they do?
 There are several points I would like to make on this matter.

-Go ye therefore, and teach all the nations, baptizing them in the name of the Father and the Son, and of the Holy Spirit: (TWOY Matthew 28:19)
+Go ye therefore, and teach all the nations, baptizing them in the name of the Father and the Son, and of the Holy Spirit: (AOY Matthew 28:19)

-Go therefore, make disciples of all the nations and immerse them in the name of the Father and of the Son and of the Ruach HaKodesh, (AENT Matthew 28:19)
+"Therefore, go and make taught ones of all the nations, immersing them in the Name of the Father and of the Son and of the Set-apart Spirit, (ISR Matthew 28:19)

 My first point is the Scripture clearly says the name, and not, the title.
 The Father, The Son, and The Holy Ghost are not names!
 They are titles!
 I do admit, at one time I did meet a girl named Sonny (kind of like son), and once knew a gang member that went by Casper (kind of like holy ghost), but other than that I think we all can figure out that these are titles.